PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 #    @lipmaa="NONE", @prev="NONE", @signature="NONE">
 ```

-The command above creates a new draft entry of kind `garden_entry` with on key/value pair in the body.
+The command above creates a new draft entry of kind `garden_entry` with one key/value pair in the body.
 We can view the draft at any time via `#get_draft`:

 ```ruby
 db.get_draft